Episode 3

 Speaker C:

-And when it was time to have the baby, it was drugs in the baby system.
+And when it was time to have the baby, there was drugs in the baby system.

 Speaker C:

-So they was like, okay, let's go get these kids.
+So they were like, okay, let's go get these kids.

 Speaker C: